apacheignite/documentation/data-grid/page-memory.md

 [/block]
 The new memory architecture has the following benefits:

 * Predictable memory consumption.
-You can allocate a set amount of memory to an Apache Ignite node process and arrange data sets, of specific Ignite caches, across memory regions of different characteristics such as total capacity.
+You can allocate a set amount of memory to an Apache Ignite node process and arrange data sets, of specific Ignite caches, across memory regions of different characteristics such as total capacity, or .
 * Automatic memory defragmentation.
 Apache Ignite uses all the available memory as efficiently as possible and executes defragmentation routines in the background, without affecting the performance of your application.
 * No stop-the-world (STW) garbage collection (GC) pauses caused by Apache Ignite platform architecture.
 Application's code is the only possible source of STW GC pauses.
 * Immensely improves the performance and memory utilization by Apache Ignite SQL engine.